Salvia East Friesland Plants for Sale Online

-Perfect for the perennial borders, cottage garden, or butterfly gardens and wild gardens.
+Salvia East Friesland Plants are perfect for the perennial borders, cottage gardens, butterfly gardens, and wild gardens.
 Interesting accent plant.

 |Mature Height:||1 to 1.5 Feet|

 |Selling Points:||Showy Flowers, Deer Resistant, Drought Tolerant, Excellent Cut Flower.|